Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

  */
 contract FluxToken is ERC777, IERC777Recipient {
 ```
 Here you will notice something interesting.
 Flux token is both an `ERC777` contract but also implements `IERC777Recipient`.
-The reason behind this is discussed in **tokensReceived**.
+The reason behind this is discussed in [ERC-1820 ERC777TokensRecipient Implementation](#erc-1820-erc777tokensrecipient-implementation) section.

 ## Security: SafeMath base